dnj547/city-guru-project/README.md

 ### Note

 The answers to the questions in the Fun Facts menu are based on the data users have added to the database.
-NOT based on all the available information from the API.